 - Membership of the Friends Committee, particularly if you have a special interested in events organising, fund raising and membership campaigns.

-The Friends Wildlife Group meets regularly to discuss wildlife issues with Park management and the Royal Parks community ecologist to organise and support baseline surveys of flora and fauna in the park and to publicise their findings.
+The Friends Wildlife Group meets regularly to discuss wildlife issues with Park management and the Royal Parks community ecologist, Julia Clark, to organise and support baseline surveys of flora and fauna in the park and to publicise their findings.
 They also encourage park management to take biodiversity into account wherever possible.

 The Friends strongly supported the creation of the Wildlife Centre, opened near the Lake in the Flower Gardens in October 2002.
 Our volunteers organise the regular last Saturdayof the month ‘Drop Ins’ on behalf of the Royal Parks, and have special openings for the RSPB ‘Feed the Birds’ and ‘Big Garden Bird Watch’ events.
 There are wildlife-related craft activities for children and, outside the nesting season, guided walks in the Nature Trail.